Valley Forge National Historical Park

 No battles were fought; no bayonet charges or artillery bombardments took place.
 Nonetheless, some 2,000 soldiers died – more Americans than were killed at the battles of Brandywine and Germantown combined.
 Valley Forge is the story of an army’s epic struggle to survive against terrible odds, hunger and disease.

 Here, too, is a reminder of our nation’s diversity.
-Washington’s troops were the most racially integrated of any army our country fielded up before Vietnam.
+Washington’s troops were the most racially integrated of any army our country fielded prior to the Vietnam War.
 An estimated 5,000 soldiers of African descent served in the Continental Army during the Revolution.
 Native Americans also played a role; members of the Oneida Indian Nation in particular had a crucial impact providing supplies during the Valley Forge encampment.

 Today at the Park, Washington’s original stone headquarters is restored and furnished; log soldier huts have been reconstructed; a 1913 train station showcases interactive exhibits of Washington and his inner circle; and statues and monuments throughout the park remind visitors of America’s heritage.
 Among them are the General "Mad Anthony" Wayne and Baron Friedrich von Steuben statues; and the Monument to Patriots of African Descent.